5 Random variables

 \[\mid b - a \mid \sqrt{p(1-p)}.\]

-So in our roulette example, the standard deviation of the values inside the urn is: \(\mid 1 - (-1) \mid \sqrt{10/19 \times 9/19}\) or:
+So in our roulette example, the standard deviation of the values inside the urn is \(\mid 1 - (-1) \mid \sqrt{10/19 \times 9/19}\) or:

 #> [1] 0.999

 The standard error tells us the typical difference between a random variable and its expectation.
 Since one draw is obviously the sum of just one draw, we can use the formula above to calculate that the random variable defined by one draw has an expected value of 0.05 and a standard error of about 1.
-This makes sense since we either get 1 or -1, with 1 slightly favored over -1.
+This makes sense since we obtain either 1 or -1, with 1 slightly favored over -1.

 \[ \sqrt{\mbox{number of draws}} \times \mbox{ standard deviation of the numbers in the urn} \]